Nevin1901/Simple-Prank-Program/README.md

 # Simple-Prank-Program
-This program is a simple program which will display the "waiting" cursor, and not allow the user to click on anything unless they exit out of the program.
+This is a simple program which will display the "waiting" cursor, and not allow the user to click on anything unless they exit out of the program.